 With money like that, we must ask, are the Browns at least even worried about their poor and off-the-land lifestyle?

 Once again, it’s not just the present times as well.
-The Browns have gone more and more luxurious over the years, but even in their first few seasons, there were similar conditions.
+The Browns have gone more and more luxurious over the years, but there were similar conditions even in their first few seasons.

-Reports have confirmed that the members of the Brown family were a common face in the luxurious resort, Icy Strait Lodge.
+Reports have confirmed that the members of the Brown family were a familiar face in the luxurious resort, Icy Strait Lodge.

-We’re not saying that Alaskan Bush People is completely fake.
-We get to see genuine and very serious parts of their life, too, from Matt Brown‘s drug addiction to Ami Brown’s cancer.
+We’re not saying that Alaskan Bush People is entirely fake.
+We get to see genuine and severe parts of their life, too, from Matt Brown‘s drug addiction to Ami Brown’s cancer.

-Even if it is just during shooting, then the Brown family does spend the majority of their time living away from the rest of the civilization, no matter how far from it.
+Even if it is just during shooting, then the Brown family spends most of their time living away from the rest of the civilization, no matter how far from it.

-Therefore, there are a few things that make us question the show’s authenticity, but it is still equally entertaining.
+Therefore, a few things make us question the show’s authenticity, but it is still equally entertaining.